LilaRest/tulipe/README.md

-# Vuethers ~ DApp frontend helper for VueJS and ethers.js
+# Vuethers | A DApp frontend framework for Vue 3 built with Ethers (ethers.js)

 ## Alpha warning
 This library is currently in development and not suitable yet for production environment, use at your own risks.